Promoting XXcellence in Women's Health: Optimal Management of Women and Girls with Bleeding Disorders: Special Research Award*

-- The proposed research project’s significance to bleeding disorders in women and girls
+- Significance of the proposed research project to bleeding disorders in women and girls

 - The quality and feasibility of the research project

-- The quality, experience and level of involvement and time given by the mentor and the institution to research mentorship for the candidate, as well as an adequate research environment and the potential for training in basic, translational or clinical research
+- The quality, experience, level of involvement, and time given by the mentor and the institution to research mentorship for the candidate, as well as an adequate research environment and the potential for training in basic, translational or clinical research

 - Clear delineation of the Roles of the Mentor and the Awardee/Mentee

-- The availability of cross-disciplinary collaboration, and the quality and level of this collaboration between Adult or Pediatric Hematology; Obstetrics/ Gynecology; a Women's Reproductive Health speciality such as Adolescent Medicine or Pediatric/ Adolescent Gynecology; or another specialty that involves the care of women and girls with bleeding disorders
+- The availability of cross-disciplinary collaboration, and the quality and level of this collaboration between Hematology; a Women's Reproductive Health speciality such as Obstetrics/Gynecology, Adolescent Medicine, or Pediatric/Adolescent Gynecology; or another specialty that involves the care of women and girls with bleeding disorders

 - The commitment and percent (%) effort of the applicant within the context of career development